 I recently created a brand new smaller paper Easter basket template that’s perfect for making DIY Easter place cards.
 This new teeny paper basket template includes an editable template to add names for family and friends.
 You can make an Easter place card for each guest and fill them with cute treats like these foil-wrapped bunnies with ribbon necklaces.
 Check out my DIY Easter place cards post to see how to make your own teeny paper Easter baskets using any color paper.

 This post contains affiliate links which means that products I recommend may give me a nominal commission at no extra cost to you.
 Thanks – your clicks help me make more free DIYs!

-Supplies for making a DIY Paper Easter Basket:
+Supplies for making my DIY Paper Easter Basket: